isomerpages/singapore-customs-old/_about-us/07a-Overview.md

 TradeNet has been the focus of several academic studies since its introduction.
 Below is a non-exhaustive list of published journal articles about TradeNet:

--   King, J. and Konsynski, B. [Singapore TradeNet: A Tale of One City](https://hbr.org/product/singapore-tradenet-a-tale-of-one-city/191009-PDF-ENG).
+-   King, J. and Konsynski, B. Singapore TradeNet: A Tale of One City .
 Harvard Business School, Case 9-191-009, Cambridge, MA, 1990.

 -   Teo, H.H.; Tan, C.Y. and Wei, K.K. **Organizational Transformation Using Electronic Data Interchange: The Case of TradeNet® in Singapore.** Journal of Management Information Systems, Vol. 13, No. 4 (1997), pp.139-165.